 RED PILL, BLUE PILL?

 In the first Matrix movie the lead character, Neo, is offered a choice between red and blue pills (Warner Bros, 1999).
 One will wipe his memory and return him to the world of conventional surfaces with which he is familiar.
 The other will open his eyes so that he can not only see The Matrix for what it is but penetrate into, and perhaps even influence it.
-He opts for the former and as the mundane world slumbers begins his ‘deep dive’ into reality.
+He opts for the latter and as the mundane world slumbers begins his ‘deep dive’ into reality.
 The trilogy narrative may not be entirely coherent, but it certainly tapped some deep and perhaps obscured aspects of human psychology.
 In so doing it arguably triggered half-conscious questions or fears about ‘what is really going on’ with succeeding waves of technology over which we appear to have little or no control.
 The key word here is ‘appear’ since what is at stake are not immutable, natural forces or God-like injunctions handed down from above.
 Rather, the high-tech world has been created by individuals making critical decisions at the behest of people in real time and places with vested interests and imperatives.

-In the ‘blue pill’ version of ‘the real’ the global monopoly platforms created by Google, Facebook and others are believed to exist to help us access information, explore human knowledge and connect with others around the world.
+In the ‘red pill’ version of ‘the real’ the global monopoly platforms created by Google, Facebook and others are believed to exist to help us access information, explore human knowledge and connect with others around the world.
 We are led to believe that the power of modern technology is at everyone’s fingertips to do with as they will.
 In exchange for what are described as ‘free’ services, personal data from everyday lives and activities is scanned, recorded, used and sold.
 This information helps ever-attentive suppliers to better know and anticipate human needs.
 By drawing on as much information as possible dedicated Google users are, it is said, enabled to more efficiently navigate their way through an ever more complex world.
 For reasons best known to themselves some appear happy to install various ‘digital assistants’ that record their daily conversations.
 Some choose to unburden themselves of familiar low-grade tasks such as remembering train times, navigating a city or knowing what groceries to buy when.
 Which encourages them to use these services in real time.
 Dedicated ‘always-on’ monitoring devices that connect the young to their parents and friends and the elderly to medical support seem to have wide appeal.
 Yet prying on everyone, even in most private moments, are hidden armies of ‘data aggregators’ that sift and sort and organise the flood of information about what people do, where, how and even why they do it.
 It can be claimed that such technologies protect individuals from external harm and perhaps protect society from certain kinds of criminal activity.
-Overall, it is presumed that the ‘blue pill’ provides a pretty fair bargain.
+Overall, it is presumed that the ‘red pill’ provides a pretty fair bargain.

 Such passive and generalised assumptions that the technology and the systems they are embedded in are benign and useful have been widely accepted.
 We know this because the monopoly platforms (and their investors) have grown so immensely rich and powerful on the proceeds (Bagshaw, 2019).
 A ‘business-as-usual’ view simply assumes that these arrangements are broadly acceptable – albeit requiring routine upgrades and related changes from time to time (improved ‘personalisation’, longer battery life, sleeker handsets etc).
 In the absence of countervailing perspectives and clear evidence, alternative views of high-tech modernity can be difficult or impossible to articulate.
-This is especially the case in less affluent nations where Facebook, for example, and its subsidiary ‘WhatsApp,’ are used by large numbers of people who confuse these invasive and heavily monetised apps with the Internet per se.
+This is especially the case in less affluent nations where Facebook, for example, and its subsidiary ‘WhatsApp,’ are used by large numbers of people who confuse these invasive yet innocent-looking apps with the Internet per se.
 Given the strong tendency of social media to exacerbate dissent, extremism and even direct violence the consequences can be tragic.
 This has been seen in mass shootings, some of which have been streamed in real time.
 But a similar dynamic has occurred in other situations where social dissent has risen to such extremes that community violence and ‘ethnic cleansing’ have resulted.
 Two examples are the descent of the ‘Arab Spring’ into chaos and the expulsion of the Rohingya from their homes and villages in Myanmar to a precarious existence in nearby Bangladesh.
 Nor, given recent events, is the US immune from such consequences.

-Clearly a ‘red pill’ account requires real effort over time and a certain tolerance for discomfort and uncertainty.
+Clearly a ‘blue pill’ account requires real effort over time and a certain tolerance for discomfort and uncertainty.
 It raises disturbing questions that not everyone may be ready or able to pursue.
 It acknowledges the reality of what some regard as a true existential crisis with ‘forks in the road’ and pathways to radically different future outcomes.
 This view also suggests that the continuation and further development of surveillance capitalism leads directly to the kind of over-determined dystopian oppression already emerging in China (Needham, 2019).
 It therefore seeks to clarify just how the juggernaut works, to identify and name hidden factors, to expose the intangible forces that are working behind the scenes to shape our reality, and ourselves, in a variety of perverse ways.
 Yet before it can be tamed or directed toward different ends society needs to understand in some depth how we arrived at the point where societies are confronted by deformed versions of high tech and a fundamentally compromised Internet.
 Such an account clearly goes beyond the critique of technical arrangements to questions of purpose, history and context.

 MISCONCEPTIONS, MERCHANDISING AND ADDICTION